 Each player has only one option: to win this existential game as survival of the fittest.
 Risks and rewards hang in the balance as they discuss the opening move of the game.

-The Queen’s Gambit, the series, is named for one of the oldest openings that are still commonly played today.
+The Queen’s Gambit, the series, is named one of the oldest openings still commonly played today.
 This opening move secures control over the center of the board.
 Garry Kasparov, the Russian grandmaster, consulted for the series, lending authenticity to the game.
 The chess pieces are the player’s possessions; they use their skills, time, energy, tactics, and patience to win this game.
 You can almost feel the brain waves make sounds.

 Chess is like watching two people negotiate at the bargaining table.
 The stakes are high for each to battle the other.
 Risks rise with each chess win, along with the rewards of the game.
 As you win at one table, you move on to a stronger player until the tournament’s two strongest players are left to play.

 Making investments are similar.
 You can start with a small amount of money to get the feel of investing in stocks.
 The stakes increase as you add more money to your investments, but you can lower your risk by diversifying your portfolio rather than investing in individual stocks.
 However, diversification in a pool of stocks through an indexed mutual fund reduces your risk and returns.
 When you make investments, you need to remain disciplined to lessen your losses.

 8. Be Confident But Don’t Fall Prey To Overconfidence